Milbaxter/onchain-judges-dispute-resolution/README.md

 The entire codebase is open source and auditable.
 Key trust properties you can verify:

-- **No caching, you get what you pay for** - Every request queries all configured AI models in real-time.
-Check `src/workers/oracle_worker.py` to verify no response caching exists and no shortcuts are taken.
+- **No caching, you get what you pay for** - Every dispute resolution request queries all configured AI judges in real-time.
+Check `src/workers.py` to verify no response caching exists and no shortcuts are taken.
-- **Transparent scoring** - The weighted voting logic in `src/scoring.py` is fully visible and auditable.
+- **Transparent judge scoring** - The weighted voting logic in `src/scoring.py` is fully visible and auditable.
+You can see how each judge's decision contributes to the final verdict.
-- **No hidden logic** - All LLM provider clients in `src/llm_clients/` show exactly what prompts are sent and how responses are processed.
+- **No hidden logic** - All LLM provider clients in `src/llm_clients/` show exactly what prompts are sent to judges and how responses are processed.
+The dispute resolution system prompt is visible in `src/llm_clients/base.py`.

 ### 2. Verify the Docker Image